zo-fi/slo_wsd_ZFMA/README.md

-# slo_wsd_ZFMA
+# Word Sense Disambiguationf or Slovene [MA thesis]
-Repo containing code and datasets related to a MA thesis Eng/Slo WSD NLP
+##This repo contains code and datasets related to a MA thesis on Eng/Slo WSD NLP